-THE KENT CITY SCHOOL DISTRICT’S VISION FOR LITERACY IS FOR ALL LEARNERS TO ACQUIRE THE KNOWLEDGE AND SKILLS TO READ AT GRADE LEVEL, ENABLING THEM TO ACCESS INFORMATION AS INDEPENDENT CRITICAL AND CREATIVE THINKERS AND TO BE COLLABORATIVE COMMUNICATORS AND PROBLEM SOLVERS IN OUR GLOBAL SOCIETY.
+THE KENT CITY SCHOOL DISTRICT’S VISION FOR LITERACY IS FOR ALL LEARNERS TO ACQUIRE THE KNOWLEDGE AND SKILLS TO BE SUCCESSFUL READERS AT OR ABOVE THEIR GRADE LEVEL, ENABLING THEM TO ACCESS INFORMATION AS INDEPENDENT CRITICAL AND CREATIVE THINKERS, AS WELL AS TO BE COLLABORATIVE COMMUNICATORS AND PROBLEM SOLVERS IN OUR GLOBAL SOCIETY.

 Kent City Schools Vision for Literacy